shihentsou/ai-orchestrator/README.md

 Two complementary systems that transform how AIs work:

-**1. Universal AI Adapter (UAA)** - Multi-model collaboration orchestrator **2.
-JSON-KG (JSON-RAG)** - Knowledge graph-native memory system
+**1. Universal AI Adapter (UAA)** - Multi-model collaboration orchestrator

-Together, they enable AIs to collaborate, remember, and deliver production-grade results.
+**2. JSON-RAG/KG** - Knowledge Graph-native memory system (JSON-RAG aka JSON-KG)

+**JSON-RAG (aka JSON-KG)** is a KG-native RAG system that treats nodes and edges as first-class citizens alongside vectors and full-text, enabling graph-constrained retrieval that reduces context by 3-10× and hallucinations by ≥60%.

 ---